ibm-cloud-docs/databases-for-postgresql/howto-managing-connections.md

 ```
 {: .codeblock}

-Many of the queries rely on the admin user's role as `pg_monitor`, which is only available in PostgreSQL 10 and above.
+Many of the queries rely on the admin user's role as `pg_monitor`, which is only available in PostgreSQL 10 and newer.
 Users on PostgreSQL 9.x, might not have permissions to run all of the queries in these docs.
 {: .tip}

 ## PostgreSQL Connection Limits